superhero1/ffritz/README.md

 The nvsync tool re-generates the persistent storage with the contents of /tmp/ffnvram.

+The executable script /tmp/ffnvram/etc/rc.user, if it exists, is executed at the end of system startup.

 telnet (Atom)
 -------------
 - A telnetd service is started at boot time and killed after 600 seconds.